 Understanding Domain-Driven Design (DDD)

 Domain-Driven Design (DDD) is a strategic approach to software development, primarily focused on meeting core business requirements.
-By centring on the domain itself and its logic, DDD helps ensure that large codebases remain maintainable, understandable, and aligned with business needs.
+First articulated by Eric Evans in his seminal 2003 book, DDD shifts the centre of gravity in software design away from pure technical concerns and towards the language and logic of the business itself.
+By centring on the domain and its logic, DDD helps ensure that large codebases remain maintainable, understandable, and aligned with business needs — even as those needs evolve over years of active development.

 Key Patterns to Maintain Large Codebases